jts272/pp3-lidl-bake-mate/README.md

 <img src="images/sheets/sheet-28-12-22.png">
 </details>

-It is important to note that the naming conventions in the worksheets are followed, as the API relies on worksheet data to function.
+It is important to note that the naming conventions in the worksheets must be followed, as the API relies on worksheet data to function.
 This is reflected in elements such as worksheet title, cell formatting and insertion of the newest sheet last in the overall spreadsheet.